-STRATEGY 3: Diversity & Inclusion - improve our reach and our membership in terms of diversity.
-Includes partnering with USA Hockey Diversity & Inclusion Manager to pilot some community outreach, reach out to different types of people for involvement in CAHA leadership positions, expand the Hurricanes/Checkers OneGoal program to all markets.
+STRATEGY 3: Hockey is for Everyone: Equity & Inclusion to grow our sport in all areas to include everyone - Girl's Hockey, Adult, Sled, Disabled, Multi-Cultural, etc. - improve our reach and our membership to include everyone.
+Embrace the NHL's Hockey is for Everyone.
+Grow these areas of hockey, partner with USA Hockey Diversity & Inclusion Manager to pilot some community outreach, reach out to different types of people for involvement in CAHA leadership positions, expand the Hurricanes/Checkers OneGoal program to all markets.